awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-vertical-scaling-scaling-up.md

 ## Scaling Up Redis Cache Clusters \(Console\)<a name="redis-cluster-vertical-scaling-console"></a>

+The following procedure describes how to scale up a Redis cluster using the ElastiCache Management Console\.
+During this process, your Redis cluster will continue to serve requests with minimal downtime\.

 **To scale up a Redis cluster \(console\)**

 1. Sign in to the AWS Management Console and open the ElastiCache console at [ https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.